 Rate path following merger

 Following the merger of Queanbeyan and Palerang councils, and all other merged councils in NSW, the NSW Government announced a four-year freeze on the rate path for all merged councils.
 This means that until 2020, all merged councils can not increase rates above the rate peg and must continue along existing rating paths.
 Both the former Queanbeyan and Palerang councils had applied the maximum rate peg amount before the merger and this path will be in place for the four years following the merger.
 Council will be working to harmonise rates across the new Local Government Area in the lead up to the 2020-21 financial year.

 Residents can register to receive rates instalment notices electronically from Council.
 There is no charge for this service and you can check your notices at any time.
 You can also print, save and email all of your information.
 Once registered, rates notices will no longer be sent by mail and you will receive it by email approximately one month before due date.

-If you would like to register to receive your rate notices online visit qcc.formsport.com.au and click the register link.
+If you would like to register to receive your rate notices sign up below.
 Notices will be sent via PDF to an email address nominated by you.
-You can view, save and print all of your notices at any time online via qcc.formsport.com.au.
+If you have previously signed up you can log in from the link below.

 We have a number of payment methods that are available for our residents.

-- Pay your rates and charges online using the links below
+- Pay your rates and charges online using our eservices website.

 - Via any branch of Australia Post